bruneaug/DShield-SIEM/Troubleshooting/Manually_Update_Management_Kibana_Saved_Objects.md

 ## Update cowrie Right-Click Objects

-**Important Note**: This step is only done if any of the following services have been added to your own ELK stack -> Arkime, Context3Hash, Context3IP and TTYLog.
+**Important Note**: This step is only done if any of the following services have been added to your own ELK stack -> Arkime and TTYLog.
 Otherwise, skip this<br>

 After importing the updated dashboards, if you have installed Arkime, Context3Hash, Context3IP and TTYLog (those are additional tools if you wish to use them), you need to change the default of my test ELK system to your own ELK server for the right-click functions to work.<br>